stanislav-akolzin/react_movies_project_with_hooks/README.md

-# Movies App
+# Movies App (hooks)

 ## Description
-This is React project for searching movies wiht class components.
+This is React project for searching movies with hooks.
 The functionality is quite simple.
 It uses https://www.omdbapi.com/ - open movie database to find information about movies.

 You can find movies by name and limit you search with "Movies only" and "Series only" filters.